Studienkolleg / Foundation Year

 German language, the KEY to success in Germany!

-Generally, German consulates don’t accept applications without an admission letter received for a bachelor’s degree course.
+Generally, German consulates don’t accept visa applications without an admission letter for a bachelor’s degree course.
 Even if you manage to migrate to Germany on a foundation course without a conditional University admission letter obtained, that is not the proper pathway to follow.

 What happens if you choose the wrong path?